-We offer a full-time fixed-term position for two to six years (depending on qualifications), with a possibility of a permanent position based on need, funding and performance.
-Salary range from €3,545 to €5,513 gross per month (pay scale 11-12) in accordance with the Collective Labour Agreement for Dutch Universities).
+We offer a fixed-term position up to six years (depending on qualifications), with a possibility of a tenured position depending on funding and performance.
+Salary range from €3,545 to €5,513 gross per month (pay scale 11 or 12 in accordance with the Collective Labour Agreement for Dutch Universities).

 Leiden University is strongly committed to diversity within its community and especially welcomes applications from members of underrepresented groups.

-To apply for this vacancy, please send no later than 18 November 2018, an email quoting the vacancy number to Susanna van den Oever; email@example.com.
-Please ensure that you upload your curriculum vitae and a letter of motivation.
+To apply for this vacancy, please send no later than 1 March 2019 an email quoting the vacancy number to Susanna van den Oever at email@example.com.
+Please ensure that you upload your CV and a letter of motivation.